learningazurebook/.github/profile/README.md

 <section>
 <p>Jonah Andersson a.k.a Jonah Carrio Andersson is a Filipina-Swedish, Microsoft MVP for Azure, Microsoft Certified Trainer, Software Engineer, DevOps Engineer, Tech Mentor, International Public Speaker and Inclusive Tech Community Leader. </p>

 <p> She has a background in Bsc.
 Computer Science and Agile System Development in  Microsoft .NET and Java.
-She is also a Microsoft Most Valuable Professional (MVP) for Azure, Microsoft Certified Developer (MCT) and Microsoft Certified Azure Developer Associate, who has passed both the Microsoft Certifications AZ-204 Developing Solutions for Azure and AZ-900 Microsoft Azure Fundamentals, SC-900 and more.
+She is also a Microsoft Most Valuable Professional (MVP) for Azure, Microsoft Certified Trainer (MCT), Microsoft Certified Azure Developer Associate and Microsoft Certified DevOps Engineer Expert.

 Jonah has 15 years of working experience in diferent tech roles and industries.
 She has several years of experience in sofware development in C# .NET.
 She likes solving challenging complex problems, programming back-end and software engineering and cloud development in .NET with cloud computing technologies like Microsoft Azure.